intrahealth/synthea-hiv/README.md

 ### Added

-HIV Test Results (from mADX and other sources)
+DiagnosticReport & Observation: HIV Test Results (from mADX and other sources)
 * code "HIV Negative": code '165815009' from "SNOMED-CT"
 * code "HIV Positive": code '165816005' from "SNOMED-CT"
 * code "HIV 1 and 2 tests - Meaningful Use set": '75622-1' from "LOINC"